hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/Jobs.md

     @PageImage(purpose: icon, source: "logo")
 }

+Durable job execution.
 Offload work your server would be doing to another server.

 ## Overview